isaacault/digital-garden/_notes/perfect-rice.md

 [Jump to Recipe](#recipe)

 In all seriousness, I cook perfect steamed rice on the stove every time.
-The haters doubt me but then they're quiet after they've tried it.
-After a rise in recent demand for my rice process, I've decided to post it here for all my one reader.
+The haters doubt me but they're suprisingly quiet after they've tried it.
+After a recent growth in demand for my rice process, I've decided to post it here for all my one reader.

-# Perfect Rice

 ## The Ratio